freesewing/freesewing/markdown/org/ui/community/where/youtube/en.md

 for our in-depth tutorials that walk you through our patterns.

-We also publish other tutorials there on how to work with the platform and develop pattern for it.
+We also publish other tutorials there on how to work with the platform and develop patterns for it.